The Dana Carvey Show

 The Dana Carvey Show is an American surreal sketch comedy television show that aired on ABC from March 12 to April 30, 1996.
 Dana Carvey was the host and principal player on the show while Louis C.K. served as head writer.

-The show's cast consists heavily of Saturday Night Live and Second City alumni including Carvey, Steve Carell, Stephen Colbert, Bill Chott, Elon Gold, Chris McKinney, Heather Morgan, Peggy Shay, Robert Smigel, and James Stephens III.
-The writing team also included Louis C.K., Charlie Kaufman, Jon Glaser, Dino Stamatopoulos, Spike Feresten, and Robert Carlock.
+The show's cast consists heavily of Saturday Night Live and Second City alumni including Carvey, Steve Carell, Stephen Colbert, Bill Chott, Elon Gold, Chris McKinney, Heather Morgan, Peggy Shay, Robert Smigel and James Stephens III.
+The writing team also included Louis C.K., Charlie Kaufman, Jon Glaser, Dino Stamatopoulos, Spike Feresten and Robert Carlock.
 In addition, Carvey and Smigel's former Saturday Night Live colleague Greg Daniels contributed material for the premiere episode.

 The Dana Carvey Show aired only seven of its planned ten episodes.
 While the program was short lived and featured controversial material, it has since been considered ahead of its time.
-The show is also recognized for providing early exposure to Steve Carell and Stephen Colbert, two comedians who would go on to have great success years later on The Daily Show.
-In addition, The Dana Carvey Show served as a launchpad for Smigel's series of TV Funhouse cartoons.
+The show is also recognized for providing early exposure to Steve Carell and Stephen Colbert and serving as a launchpad for Smigel's series of TV Funhouse cartoons.